FranciscoSerrano/Terminal-Rose-Pine/README.md

 ## Installation
 - Open Terminal.app
 - Go to preferences
-- Click on the gear and import this file
+- Click on the gear and import the file

 ![Preview](assets/preview.png)